gillesdegottex/dfasma/README.txt

     or http://www.gnu.org/licenses/gpl.html
     All source files of any kind (code source, icons, any ressources), except the content of the 'external' directory, which are necessary or optional for compiling this software are under the same license.
-Thus, the icons are also under the GPL (v3) License.

 Disclaimer
     This program is distributed in the hope that it will be useful,